 + What is a volunteer advocate’s role?

-After completing a 30-hour training class provided by CASA of Tarrant County, newly sworn in volunteers are assigned a CASA Casework Supervisor.
-The supervisor guides, mentors, and supports the volunteer throughout the entire life of the court case.
+After completing a 34-hour training class provided by CASA of Tarrant County, newly sworn in volunteers are assigned a Child Advocacy Specialist.
+The specialist guides, mentors, and supports the volunteer throughout the entire life of the court case.
 Volunteers follow set protocol for minimum standards, including visiting the child regularly.
 Volunteer advocates work closely with, but independent of, Child Protective Services and attorneys.

 The role of the volunteer advocate is: